 The place to go for budget accommodation.
 Search the database for a list of hostels before

-to save disappointment later.
+you travel and book online to save disappointment later.

 Once owned by our friend Frank Fulton, the domain now belongs to Arthur Frommer's Budget

 An excellent resource for independent travel in Europe.
 Advice on trip preparation,

 Using my thumb to beg for lifts around Europe and Australia is how I travelled further for